Palo Verde National Park, Costa Rica

 Around 75 species of » mammals, including peccaries, armadillos, deer, monkeys, and coatis roam the thickets.
 Palo Verde harbours Costa Rica’s largest population of » jaguarundis, a brownish, small wild cat.
 55 species of reptiles and amphibians are found, and the Tempisque river has the largest concentration of crocodiles in Costa Rica.

 The abundance of flowers and fruit in the national park also feed myriads of insects and colonies of » bats.
-Especially the Lomas Barbudal Biological Reserve, adjacent to Palo Verde, is a heaven for insectologist’s: 250 species of bees have been counted which is around a quarter of the world’s bee species.
-An abundance of wasps, butterflies, moths and other insects inhabit the forest, and in – in rainy season – there are swarms of mosquitoes.
+Especially the Lomas Barbudal Biological Reserve, adjacent to Palo Verde, is a heaven for insectologists.
+An abundance of wasps, butterflies, moths and other insects inhabit the forest and in rainy season you can count on swarms of mosquitoes.
+Of particular interest are the bees in the reserve: 250 species have been counted – a quarter of the world’s bee species.

 How to get to Palo Verde: